Skip to main content

 “Set realistic goals, keep re-evaluating, and be consistent.” – Venus Williams

-Leadership support is essential for implementation and supporting the goals process.
+Leadership buy-in is essential for implementation and supporting the cascading goals process.
 Without support from key leadership, the goals program risks being considered extracurricular.

-Keep track of goals continuously with weekly or bi-weekly documented updates either in a shared document, spreadsheet, or goals tool.
-Your existing HRIS might even include functionality to track goals.
+Keeping track of goals continuously with weekly or bi-weekly documented updates, either in a shared document or spreadsheet, can be laborious.

 “A goal without a timeline is just a dream.” – Robert Herjavec